Meadowcroft Rockshelter: Dating

-The Miller complex
+Miller complex

 An unusual type of arrowhead was found at the site, which has been named the Miller Lanceolate projectile point.
 Similar unfluted lanceolate points have also been found at the adjacent sites.
 As Goodyear writes:Enough lithic artifacts were recovered to define the Miller complex.
 This complex consists of thin bifaces, including one lanceolate point, the Miller Lanceolate; small prismatic blades; retouched flake tools and blades, and debitage related to late-stage core and biface reduction and tool kit maintenance.The Miller complex is further defined by surveys done in the Cross Creek watershed, where other lanceolate points, small prismatic blades, and small polyhedral blade cores have been recovered.
 According to Adovasio et al., this complex has a Eurasiatic and Siberian appearance.
 These authors also note that small blades and polyhedral cores are absent from subsequent Paleoindian fluted-point assemblages in this region, reinforcing the technological distinctiveness of the Miller complex.

 The adjacent Krajacic Site is located about ten miles southeast of Meadowcroft, and it is also important in defining the Miller complex.
 This site yielded a great variety of distinctive Meadowcroft-style blade implements and several small, cylindrical polyhedral cores.

 At Cactus Hill in Virginia, similar points have been found, where they are dubbed as the Early Triangular type.
 Some similar finds were made at the Page-Ladson site in Florida as well.

 Because of the very long occupational sequence at Meadowcroft, it became a very important site and is seen as quite valuable for comparative analysis:

 The Pre-Clovis artifacts from Meadowcroft Rockshelter include a lanceolate point (named the Miller Lanceolate), bifaces, unifaces, prismatic blades, core fragments, and debitage.
 Remains from other Pre-Clovis sites (e.g., Cactus Hill and Saltville, Virginia, Topper, South Carolina, etc.) are usually compared to the Meadowcroft assemblage.
 In addition, claims for Pre-Clovis inhabitants in other sections of the New World also are evaluated with Meadowcroft in mind.

 According to some scholars, Clovis, Folsom, and other fluted point complexes may have derived from such unfluted lanceolate points.

-Other relevant northeastern US sites
+Other relevant sites in the northeastern United States

-Other sites in the northeastern United States with evidence of possible pre-Clovis human presence include: Burning Tree Mastodon (Ohio), Mitchell Farm (Delaware), Barton (Barton Village Site, Maryland), Miles Point, and Parson's Island.
+Other sites in the northeastern United States with evidence of possible pre-Clovis human presence include: Burning Tree Mastodon (Ohio), Mitchell Farm (Delaware), Barton (Barton Village Site, Maryland), Miles Point, and Parsons Island.